Veset with fertility treatments

 Also, if I go through consecutive rounds of treatment during which I take these pills, do I set some kind of onot?

 For years, I have not dealt with the issue of onot and vestot, and there is pretty much no information out there for people like me.

-For consecutive rounds of treatment, you will begin observing a veset based on the earliest you have begun bleeding after stopping pills in the three most recent prior rounds.
-(E.g., if the first time you bleed only from the second day, that is the onah you will observe the second round.
+For subsequent rounds of treatment, you will begin observing a veset based on the earliest you have begun bleeding after stopping pills in the three most recent prior rounds.
+(For example, if the first time you bleed only from the second day, that is the onah you will observe the second round.
 Even if on the second round you bleed only from the third day, you will still observe the second day on the third round.)

 No additional onot need be observed.

 Please write back with any further questions.
 As you navigate treatment, you may also find it helpful to arrange a free consultation with a Yoetzet Halacha Fertility Counselor, details here.
 We wish you much success with your treatments!